Restorative Yoga For Beginners At Home:

 - Strengthens the immune system.

 In fact, did you know that stress influences the immune response, which can therefore cause alterations to immune cells.
-Activities such as yoga, meditation, hypnosis and muscle relaxation, has been linked to a reduction in the psychological and physiological effect of stress in diseases such as cancers and HIV infections, according to the International Journal of Yoga, 2008.
+Activities such as yoga, meditation, hypnosis and muscle relaxation, have been linked to a reduction in the psychological and physiological effect of stress in diseases such as cancers and HIV infections, according to the International Journal of Yoga, 2008.

 - Promotes peaceful and comfortable sleep;